Maid: Hard Work, Low Pay, and a Mother's Will to Survive

 Land has written a book which is very well structured, and therein lies her true forté; where other authors may simply opt for straightforward chronology, Land jumps in time to firmly display where she, and her small child, ended up becoming dependant on welfare and monies from friends.

-One of the best things about this book, is Land’s no-nonsense way of describing hardship and how truly horrific it is to live on the edge of abject poverty, while constantly trying to fend not only for herself, but for her infant, especially as the child’s father is …
+One of the best things about this book, is Land’s no-nonsense way of describing hardship and how truly horrific it is to live on the edge of abject poverty, while constantly trying to fend not only for herself, but for her infant, especially as the child’s …

 avatar for naomi